Article

 Advantages of the H-1B Visa:

-H-1B vs O-1: Discover which one is best for you witn Deel Immigration
+H-1B vs O-1: Discover which one is best for you with Deel Immigration

 If you qualify for both the O-1 and H-1B, the O-1 may be an obvious choice, given its advantages.
 However, if you have a spouse that wants to work in the US, you may opt for the H-1B.

-If you're having difficulty deciding between these two visas, schedule a free consultation with our global mobility team today.
+Having difficulty deciding between these two visas?
+Schedule a free consultation with our global mobility team today.
+We’ll help you choose the best option based on your eligibility and personal circumstances.

 Jemima is a nomadic writer, journalist, and digital marketer with a decade of experience crafting compelling B2B content for a global audience.
 She is a strong advocate for equal opportunities and is dedicated to shaping the future of work.
 At Deel, she specializes in thought-leadership content covering global mobility, cross-border compliance, and workplace culture topics.